pwrmln/barro/README.md

 # <img src="https://community.akamai.steamstatic.com/economy/image/-9a81dlWLwJ2UUGcVs_nsVtzdOEdtWwKGZZLQHTxH5rd9eDAjcFyv45SRYAFMIcKL_PArgVSL403ulRUWEndVKv7hpeCBw07J1xU5u-neFc50fbKI2oQuoS1x4HYlK6iZ7rSwWgEvsMo0r2Sp4ih3hqkpRRp7ril7w/60fx60f"></img> [Barro](https://store.steampowered.com/app/618140/Barro/) Decomp (V.2021.1.0/2017.3.0f3)
 Today I was a bit bored, so I decided to decompile my favourite racing game, **Barro**.<br>
 It was surprisingly easy and I didn't go through as much effort as I thought I would,<br>
 however not everything is COMPLETELY accurate, do mind that.
+Please just remember,<br>
+LITERALLY NONE OF THIS IS MY CODE.
+You don't need to ask me if you can use this to modify Barro,<br>
+considering it's not even my code.
+SC Jogos owns the right to takedown this repo by contacting me<br>
+at any time if they wish.
+Do whatever you want.
+Go ham!
+Add your own cars!
+Make 'em drift!<br>

 ## Files not included
 I have decided to only include the Assets folder, and within that I've excluded the<br>